saylordotorg/course_psych403/Unit08.md

+---
+layout: default
+title: "PSYCH403: Cultural Psychology"
+course_description: "An investigation into the ways that culture can affect aspects of an individual’s psychology."
+next: ../../../
+previous: ../Unit07
+---
 **Unit 8: Final Exam** <span id="8"></span>
 -   **Final Exam: The Saylor Foundation's PSYCH403 Final Exam**
     Link: The Saylor Foundation's [PSYCH403 Final